Make a difference while building a career.

 • May be eligible for Continuing Professional Development (CPD) credit (substantive hours) with the Law Society of Ontario, and CPD/Mandatory Continuing Legal Education (MCLE) credits in other Canadian jurisdictions.
 Learn more HERE

 Upon successful completion of this program, students will receive a Graduate Diploma in Immigration and Citizenship Law, which is recognized as a Graduate Diploma or “G.Dip” accreditation by Queen's University.
 While this program is delivered by Queen’s Faculty of Law, obtaining a G.Dip does not constitute a Juris Doctor (JD) degree or qualify graduates to practice law in Canada.
-To become an accredited Regulated Canadian Immigration Consultant, applicants are required to write the Immigration Consultants of Canada Regulatory Council’s (ICCRC) Entry-to-Practice Exam and meet all of the mandatory requirements for registration outlined on the CCIC website.
+To become an accredited Regulated Canadian Immigration Consultant, applicants are required to write The College of Immigration and Citizenship Consultants (CICC) Entry-to-Practice Exam and meet all of the mandatory requirements for registration outlined on the CCIC website.
 Licensees have a number of obligations in order to remain in good standing with the College.
 New licensees are required to complete a mandatory mentorship program and fulfill ongoing Continuing Professional Development (CPD) requirements.
 More information on these requirements can be found on the CICC’s Licensee Obligations website.